1ucasvb/pokey2midi/README.md

 ---
 # Instructions

-However, the program is a bit useless as it is, and you'll have to recompile it with a small modification, as described below.
+However, `asapscan` is a bit useless as it is, and you'll have to recompile it with a small modification, as described below.

 Note: the compilation of ASAP requires Cito (http://cito.sourceforge.net)